alejandramorell/BayesianFES/README.md

      - simulation/` — README inside explains how to run the Bayesian simulation.

   3. MATLAB scripts (`matlab_scripts/`):
   Each `.m` file has its own `_README.md` next to it explaining inputs, usage, and outputs.
+There are also all the files needed for the execution of this scripts.

 ## Getting started